 As much as the cuisine is known for their meat curries, equally loved are the vegetarian dishes including this gem of a recipe for Kashmiri Khatte Baingan made with a fried onion paste, tamarind for sourness and spices.
 The key in this dish of course for the ‘khatta’flavours comes from the tamarind although ground ginger and fennel are synonymous with cooking Kashmiri dishes.
 My recipes is slightly longer than most of the locals who have cooked it for me previously.
 Although, this hails from my childhood friend whose maternal family are from Kashmir and have always cooked some of the best dishes I have ever eaten.
 The use of fried onion paste (in my opinion) gives the curry a lovely consistency and richness while adding a touch of sweetness.
 You don’t have to puree the onions you can just fry them while cooking the curry to speed up the process but it does make a difference as the sauce really clings on to the aubergine and flavours the veg well through the slits made.
 As always regular reader will note; in my recipes it is essential to check the strength of the tamarind paste you use.
 If it is weak you will require a touch more than I have suggested.
 Devour in this curry with soft chapattis or pulao.
 Although I feel its best cooked for a dinner party alongside other curries and will undoubtedly delight your guests!

-In the same frying pan add 1 tbsp of oil over a medium flame.
+In the same frying pan add 2 tbsp of oil over a medium flame.
 Add the aubergines and fry for a minute.
 Turnover and seal for a further minute.
-Turn heat off and leave to rest while you make the curry.
+Turn heat off and leave to rest while you make the curry

-Add the coriander powder, mild chilli powder and turmeric to a bowl along with 50mls of water.
-Mix well to form a spice paste and set aside.
+In a bowl add the coriander powder, mild chilli powder and turmeric with 50mls of water.
+Mix well to form a spice paste and set aside

-Add water, bring to a boil and add the tamarind paste.
+Add water, bring to a boil.
 Season to taste.
 Simmer the curry with the lid on for 3-4 minutes over a low heat stirring well.
 Now add the aubergines and continue to simmer with the lid on for 12 minutes.
 Make sure to stir half way through cooking making sure it doesn’t stick to the bottom of the pan.
-Garnish with fresh coriander and serve with pulao or roti.
+Add tamarind paste and garnish with fresh coriander and serve with pulao or roti.